 READ MORE – 15 Most Powerful Female Marvel Characters

 9. Naomi Ekperigin

-Naomi Ekperigin co-hosts the Couple’s Therapy podcast with her partner and uses witty insight and honest candour to discuss issues that are important to her, including race, greed, and the pandemic.
+Naomi Ekperigin co-hosts the Couple’s Therapy podcast with her partner and uses witty insight and honest candor to discuss issues that are important to her, including race, greed, and the pandemic.
 As a writer, she has worked on Comedy Central’s Broad City and Difficult People.

 8. Jessica Williams

 She rose to notoriety as a senior journalist on The Daily Show and co-host of the enthralling podcast 2 Dope Queens with Phoebe Robinson.
-In the franchise’s sequel trilogy, which is set to hit theatres in 2021, she’ll resume her role from the Harry Potter spinoff Fantastic Beasts: The Crimes of Grindelwald.
+In the franchise’s sequel trilogy, which is set to hit theatres in 2021, she’ll resume her role in the Harry Potter spinoff Fantastic Beasts: The Crimes of Grindelwald.
 Also, she is very popular.

 7. Sasheer Zamata